tinamengxq/GDIM32-Final/README.md

 Through testing and iteration, I modified sensitivity values to achieve smoother and more natural camera control.
 At the beginning, the rotation felt too slow and required large mouse movement.
 These adjustments directly improved the gameplay experience.

 2. I also worked on refining how interactable objects are detected and how interaction is triggered.
-I modified the original distance-only interaction logic by introducing directional detection using a dot product.
-This ensured that interaction only occurs when the player is both close enough and actually facing the NPC.
-   The system evaluates:
+I refined the interaction targeting system inside the PlayerInteractor component.
+The system evaluates all active IInteractable objects and selects the best target based on distance and directional alignment from the camera’s perspective.
+   The detection logic calculates:

+   - The distance from the camera to the target
-   - View direction using Vector3.Dot
+   - The direction vector toward the interaction point
-   - Distance between the player and target
+   - The dot product between cameraTransform.forward and the normalized direction to the target

-   - A threshold value to determine whether an object is within interaction range
+Only objects within the maximum interaction distance and above a viewDotThreshold are considered valid targets.<br><br>

 I adjusted parameters such as: